acesseonline/pyreportjasper/README.rst

 Using the code
 ~~~~~~~~~~~~~~~

-Pyreportjasper is actively developed in GitHub, where code is `always
+Pyreport is actively developed in GitHub, where code is `always
 available <https://github.com/PyReportJasper/pyreportjasper>`__.

 You can clone the public repository: